ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Newest episode view date

+!!! info ""
-> The date when the newest episode of the Plex item was viewed.
+    The date when the newest episode of the Plex item was viewed.
 This rule is only available for shows.

 - Key: Plex.sw_lastWatched
 - Availability: shows, seasons